JM-JO/OpenClassrooms-Projet-7---Modelisation-risque-defaut-de-credit---API---Dashboard/README.md

 # Projet-7---API-dashboard-et-classification-de-risque-de-defaut-de-credit

 This repository includes:
-- the notebook for the predictive model development, including:
+- the notebook for the predictive model development:
   - exploratory data analysis,
   - data transformation,
   - LGBM model optimisation based on a custom cost function,
   - local and global feature importances,
-  - data automatically pre-generated for the API and the dashboard.
+  - data (charts, data tables) automatically pre-generated for the API and the dashboard.
-- an additionnal notebook for preliminary tests (various kernels tested for data transformation, target class balancing, models comparison
+- an additionnal notebook for preliminary tests:
+  - various kernels tested for data transformation,
+  - target class balancing.

 -------------------------